dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-...then it must check that all the members of `anAliasSequence` are values
+...then it must check that all members of `anAliasSequence` are values
-(for example, type names or module names are not values).
+(as opposed to, e.g., type names or module names).
 If that check fails,
 an error message must result.
-Otherwise, each iteration where `loopVariable3`
+Otherwise, each iteration in whic `loopVariable3`
-aliases to lvalue must be compiled with reference semantics, and each iteration
+aliases to an lvalue must be compiled with reference semantics, and each iteration
-where `loopVariable3` aliases to rvalue must be compiled as if written like this:
+where `loopVariable3` aliases to an rvalue must be compiled as if written like this:

 ```D
 foreach (__HIDDEN_ALIAS; anAliasSequence)